 4. Translation: theory and practice

 If you have little translation experience, then an MA translation programme will give you a solid foundation.
 Nikki Graham’s blog reviews many master’s degree programmes in Europe.
-Other onsite and remote options include general courses at translation schools, such as Translator Training and WLS, and more specialised courses, such as those offered by Estudio Sampere and AulaSIC.
+Other onsite and remote options include general courses at translation schools, such as The Translator’s Studio, Translator Training and WLS, and more specialised courses, such as those offered by Estudio Sampere and AulaSIC.
 If self-learning appeals more, then read up on general (In Other Words, The Translator’s Invisibility) and specialised translation techniques (Scientific and Technical Translation Explained, Scientific and Technical Translation, Medical Translation Step by Step).

 Getting feedback on your translations is important for everyone at every stage of their career.
 If you decide to dive in now with little or no translation theory, feedback will be a lifesaver.
 Be sure to check out the networking tips below.